LucidMD/cloudyricing/README.md

 # Cloudy Ricing
-This is a repository of all my dotfiles for my WM Ricing Experiments, I plan to release a script in the future that will make the installation easier, with multiple choices for colors and dependencies, that would work on multiple distros
+This is a repository of all my dotfiles for my WM Ricing Experiments, I plan to release a script in the future that will make the installation easier, with multiple choices for colors and dependencies, that would work on multiple distros.

 Current Window Managers Planned to be Riced :